jgresl/trump-bot/README.md

   1. Clone the project to a local repository:   `git clone https://github.com/jgresl/cosc310.git`
   2. Navigate to the Java directory: `cd cosc310`
   3. Ensure node.js is installed: https://nodejs.org/en/
-  3. Ensure the required npm libraries are installed: `npm install iforget` and `npm install natural`
+  3. Ensure the required npm libraries are installed: `npm install`
   4. Start the program for development: `npm start`
   5. Build the program for production: `npm run build`